Planning & Quantities: A Guide to the Bar at Wedding

 Bar Service Made Simple

-Selecting signature cocktails requires a strategic blend of personalisation and practicality.
+Selecting signature cocktails requires a strategic blend of personalisation and creativity.
 When crafting your bar menu, consider your wedding's season and location.
 You'll want to match your drinks to the weather and local flavours, ensuring they complement your venue's atmosphere.
-Choosing drinks with fewer than 12 ingredients will help ensure smooth service throughout your reception.
+Selecting drinks with fewer than 12 ingredients will help ensure a smooth service experience throughout your reception.

 Work closely with your bartender to experiment with current cocktail trends while maintaining a connection to your love story.
-Consider creating two signature drinks - perhaps one that reflects each of you or different aspects of your relationship.
+Consider creating two signature drinks—one that reflects each of you or different aspects of your relationship.
 Hosting a cocktail-tasting experience at your reception can help engage guests with your carefully curated selections.

 Remember the practical aspects of service.
 Your signature cocktails should be efficient for your bar staff and scalable for your guest count.
 Create clear recipe cards and ensure all garnishes and mixers are easily accessible.